the IDEA

 the UPDATE

-the STUDIOS
+the STUDIO

-By studying the art and mechanics of literary narratives—through close readings, in-class writing exercises, group discussions, one-on-one mentoring, and reading each other’s work—participants will explore the promise and perils of environmental storytelling.
-We will help participants navigate things like metaphor, movement, emotion, scene, dialogue, transitions, rhythm, pace, point-of-view and plot, as well as the more intangible aspects of literary narrative, like memory, imagination, and voice.
+By studying the art and mechanics of literary narratives—through close readings, writing exercises, group discussions, small group chats, one-on-one mentoring, and more—participants will explore the promise and perils of environmental storytelling.
+Discussions may also include topics such as interviewing techniques, the difference between place and landscape, how to pitch a story, how to write about people (alive or not), or how trade publishing works.
+We will also help you navigate literary techniques such as metaphor, movement, scene, dialogue, structure, transitions, rhythm, pace, point-of-view and plot, as well as the more intangible aspects of literary narrative, like memory, imagination, emotion, and voice.
+And of course, we will read and review together texts that deserve our attention, enrich our imagination, and are exemplar in the narratives we believe express the essence of environmental stories.
+If a multi-day Studio is on order, we may also be joined by authors whose writing offers a model for thoughtful, fresh engagement with environmental storytelling.

-The basic parameters of our new studios are listed HERE on our Studio page We can adjust the particulars (days, instructors, guest speakers, topics) to suit your needs and budget, as long as those needs fit within our larger mission and ideals—to make academic writing more artful and accessible.
+The basic parameters of our new Studios are listed HERE on our Studio page We can adjust the particulars (days, instructors, guest speakers, topics) to suit your needs and budget, as long as those needs fit within our larger mission and ideals—to make academic writing more artful and accessible.

 —————————————————————